-He is currently writing the forwards to the re-releases of Harold Robbins’ novels for Oghma Creative Media, the publisher of his upcoming crime novel, Crowe’s Crossing.
-His graphic novel, Bender, about America’s first serial killer family of the same name from the Midwest, was serialized in Saddlebag Dispatches, where he now serves as editor-in-chief.
+Frizell writes the forwards to the re-releases of Harold Robbins’ novels for Oghma Creative Media, the publisher of his upcoming crime novel, Crowe’s Crossing.
+His graphic novel, Bender, about America’s first serial killer family of the same name from the Midwest, was serialized in Saddlebag Dispatches magazine and was released as a collected edition in 2018.

-He lives in Springfield, Missouri with his wife, Julia, a teacher at Springfield Catholic High School.
+Michael Frizell lives in Springfield, Missouri, with his wife, Julia, a teacher at Springfield Catholic High School.

 Missouri State University, Meyer Library 112